 Overall it’s pretty hard.
 Coins appear after you hit an enemy, but shortly afterward disappear again.
 You need them to power up, or you’re soon hopelessly outclassed, but if you’re too fast to collect them, you might bump into another enemy who comes from the same spawn point as the first one.

 Shooting is only 8-directional and you can’t move while you’re shooting, while your enemies don’t seem limited by this as much as you.
 Your hitbox is quite large while enemies have a seemingly smaller one and often you miss them by a single pixel.
 The later levels are quite trying, and the final boss is extremely difficult due to how the controls limit you.
 Also, later on, you often can’t outrun enemies and if you don’t start hitting them once they appear, you already lost valuable hit points.

-The game was released on a buttload of systems: Amiga and later Amiga CD32, Atari ST, on floppy disk on MS-Dos and later in an enchanced CD-version (which despite a patch for stuck keys remains almost unplayable, as the patch doesn’t really alleviate the problem), and on the Genesis and the SNES.
+The game was released on a buttload of systems: Amiga and later Amiga CD32, Atari ST, on floppy disk on MS-Dos and later in an enhanced CD-version (which despite a patch for stuck keys remains almost unplayable, as the patch doesn’t really alleviate the problem), and on the Genesis and the SNES.

 The floppy disk version for MS-Dos is quite good (but has weak sound).
 The SNES (screens above) version looks a bit more colorful, has actually a soundtrack and is much faster, including much faster enemy spawning, which makes coin farming from spawning enemies more difficult and the whole game even more nail-biting hard.

 The one major drawback of the Genesis version is that you can’t exchange abilities with your partner, which makes the early game easier in the DOS- and SNES-version if you take the Scientist as a companion and use his medkit.

 The European version of the Genesis Chaos Engine (both Genesis and SNES US-versions are called Soldiers of Fortune) has three selectable difficulties, which is not in the US-version and neither in any other.